 As we get closer to living like the Jetsons, it begs the question: is artificial intelligence (AI) safe for a family with kids?
 The simple answer is yes.
-When the right products are brought home and used correctly—like a robot named Cozmo that can educate your kids on how to code—AI and smart tech can secure and improve the quality of life for you and your family.
+When the right products are brought home and used correctly—like a robot named Cozmo and other chatGPT alternatives that can educate your kids on how to code—AI and smart tech can secure and improve the quality of life for you and your family.
 Here are ten devices and tips you can use right now to safely integrate AI into a home with kids.

 Best AI Tech for Families with Kids